SAP-samples/teched2023-AI267/exercises/ex1/README.md

 ## 2. Set up the connection for Intelligent Scenario to connect to BTP based ML service

 Once the Intelligent Scenario is published, we need to maintain the connection for an intelligent scenario in SAP S/4 HANA with the Data Attribute Recommendation service in BTP.
-Speaker has provisioned the ML Service in BTP and will share the **service key** to setup the connection.
+Speaker has provisioned the ML Service in BTP and  **service key** details are provided in step7 to setup the connection.

 1. Open **SAP Logon** and logon to **HE4 400**<br>
    Open transaction **/nSPRO**<br>